 Lexus is the luxury division of Toyota, and its flagship car is the Lexus LS.
-Like Toyota and other Japanese carmakers, Lexus has a reputation for reliability, and according to J.D.
-Power’s 2018 Vehicle Dependability Study, it’s the most reliable brand around.
+Like Toyota and other Japanese carmakers, Lexus has a reputation for reliability and has ranked as the most reliable brand in 4 out of 6 J.D.
+Power Vehicle Dependability Studies since 2018, most recently holding that title in 2024.
 For Lexus owners, that means that for the most part, repairs don’t need to be at the forefront of their minds.
-But it’s still important to know what’s included with your Lexus warranty in case you have a problem.
+But it’s still important to know what’s included with your Lexus warranty in case you do have a problem.

 Lexus Warranty Options